SHAREHOLDER ALERT: Kaskela Law LLC Announces Class Action Lawsuit Against C3.ai, Inc. (AI) and Encourages Long-Term AI Investors to Contact the Firm

-/EIN News/ -- PHILADELPHIA, March 26, 2023 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that a shareholder class action lawsuit has been filed against C3.ai, Inc. (“C3”) (NYSE: AI) on behalf of certain investors who purchased shares of the Company’s stock between December 9, 2020, and December 2, 2021.
+PHILADELPHIA, March 26, 2023 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that a shareholder class action lawsuit has been filed against C3.ai, Inc. ("C3") AI on behalf of certain investors who purchased shares of the Company's stock between December 9, 2020, and December 2, 2021.

 On or about December 9, 2020, C3 completed its initial public offering ("IPO") of common stock, selling 15.5 million shares of stock to investors at a price of $42.00 per share.